 The time immediately after birth, known as the postpartum period, is a very risky time for ungulate infants.
-They are small, weak, and unable to run and are thus easily killed by predators.
-Once a gazelle is born, the fawn and its mother enter a race against the clock to get the fawn hidden before a predator detects and kills the newborn.
-For this study, I observed eleven mother-fawn pairs during the postpartum period and noted the habitat (short or tall grass) and social context (in a group or alone) in which parturition occurred.
-I measured how long it took for the fawn to move away from the birth site and begin hiding or be killed by a predator, and recorded any disturbances to the mother-fawn pair by other non-predator animals.
+They are small, weak, and unable to run and are thus easy prey for predators.
+Once a gazelle is born, the fawn and its mother enter a race against the clock to get the fawn hidden before a predator detects and kills it.
+For this study, I observed eleven mother-fawn pairs during the postpartum period and noted the habitat type (short or tall grass) and social context (in a group or isolated) in which parturition occurred.
+I measured how long it took for the fawn to either move away from the birth site and begin hiding, or be killed by a predator.
+I also recorded any disturbances to the mother-fawn pair by other non-predator animals.

-In this course of this study, I observed several instances of warthogs attacking and/or killing newborn gazelle (click here for a video), a behavior that had not been previously documented.
+In the course of this study, I observed several instances of warthogs attacking and killing newborn gazelle, a behavior that had not been previously documented in the literature.
 The window of opportunity for warthog predation seems to be pretty limited: to kill the gazelle, the warthog first has to knock it over and hold it down with a hoof.
-Once they are an hour or two old, gazelles are able to recover from being knocked over fairly quickly, and thus avoid being killed.
-Warthogs were very numerous at Ol Pejeta while I was conducting this research, so the encounter rate between warthogs and gazelle neonates may have been unusually high, which might explain why I observed this behavior but previous researchers did not.
-Interestingly, tommy mothers do not exhibit antipredator behavior in response to warthogs near their young, providing further evidence that this is a rare or emerging predator behavior.
+Once they are an hour or two old, gazelles are able to recover from being knocked over pretty quickly, and thus avoid being held down and killed.
+Warthogs were very numerous at my field site, so the encounter rate between warthogs and gazelle neonates may have been unusually high, which is might explain why I observed this behavior but others have not.
+Interestingly, gazelle mothers do not exhibit antipredator behavior in response to warthogs near their young, providing further evidence that this is a rare or emerging predatory behavior.